flywheel-apps/GRP-14/README.md

 Then click on the "Analyses" tab to find the "Rn Analysis Gear" button that will launch the gear.
 ![Analyses is selected](/images/AnalysesSelected.png)
+Note that the "Subject" tab is still next to the Subjet view button instead of the "Acqusitions" tab, which is now missing.

 The longituninal pipeline is run on all T1 NIfTI files found in all acquisitions for all sessions for the specified subject.